 When a new planet swims into his ken.

-Make the acquaintance of Algol in the constellation Perseus this month — one of the brightest stars in the northern hemisphere sky — and make it your homeschool friend for life.
+Make the acquaintance of the brilliant white star Sirius, “the dog star,” in the constellation Canis Major this month — the brightest star in earth’s night sky — and make it your homeschool friend for life.

-A homeschool review of wonders to watch for in the northern hemisphere night sky during the month of November 2019.
+A homeschool review of educational wonders to watch for in the northern hemisphere night sky during the month of March 2020.